burbschat/ledmat8x16/README.md

 ## Mechanical Design
 * Board interconnects using horizontal pin headers on the back of the board (tile is on the front)
     * 8 pins seem to fit just right, so two rows with 8 pins each seems to be a good choice
+    * These also will provide mechanical support within each row
+* Consider some sort of locating feature to use to locate modules in maybe a 3d-printed back plane or with small clips to be inserted between modules (**TODO**)
+    * Could shave off the corners and have short square (45 deg. rotated) posts on the back plane
+    * High symmetry is probably a good thing so locating features on maybe only top/bottom may not be as useful as the shaved off corners
+    * To assemble multiple rows such a locating feature would be required
+    * For a large display with many rows and columns a backplane is probably mandatory

+## Heat Dissipation
+Found that when I run a fully lit frame (all 16 LEDs enabled while multiplexing the rows) the whole module gets quite hot.
+Not entirely sure what produces the heat.
+If it is the TLC59283, one could simply remove the solder mask on the back side of the board which is a ground plane to which the ground pad on the TLC59283 is connected to and place some sort of heat sink there.
+This is of course the reason why the TLC59283 is placed under the LED matrix module on the front and not at the back of the board and not simply attributed to be not checking the orientation of the modules footprint before doing the tedious routing which I do not want to do twice.
+Will have to further check what is the source of the heat.
+However, as long as the display is not constantly fully illuminated, it does not appear to get excessively hot.

+## Driving the Modules
+I use an Raspberry Pi Pico (2 to be exact) to the modules.
+The serial interface for the TLC59283 is implemented using a PIO state machine (with DMA) which can clock out serial data independent of the processor cores and thus is a very performant solution.
+Switching between the rows is done by the processor which also feeds data from a global frame buffer to the DMA (which feeds it to the PIO state machine).
+Other microcontrollers will probably also work.
+Not sure how one would handle the serial communication though.
+AT a slower rate one can perhaps just bit bang using GPIO.
+Didn't try.
+The code I use on the Pico is available in a separate repository [here](https://github.com/burbschat/ledmat8x16pico/).